3D Dynamics-Aware Manipulation: Endowing Manipulation Policies with 3D Foresight: CONCLUSION

 \section{CONCLUSION}

-Taken together, we explore a way towards 3D dynamics-aware robotic manipulation in this paper.
-To enhance manipulation policies with 3D foresight, a novel framework is introduced, which integrates 3D world modeling and policy learning through three self-supervised objectives — current depth estimation, future RGB-D prediction, and 3D flow prediction.
-Experiments across simulation and the real world demonstrate that manipulation policies can benefit much more from 3D foresight than from 2D foresight.
-Our ablation study reveals the complementarity of the proposed self-supervised learning objectives and the major contribution of 3D dynamics-related objectives to performance.
+We explore a way towards 3D dynamics-aware robotic manipulation in this paper.
+To enhance manipulation policies with 3D foresight, a novel framework is introduced, which integrates 3D world modeling and policy learning through three auxiliary objectives — current depth estimation, future RGB-D prediction, and 3D flow prediction.
+Experiments across simulation and the real world demonstrate that policies can benefit much more from 3D foresight than from 2D foresight.
+Our ablation study reveals the complementarity of the proposed learning objectives and the major contribution of 3D dynamics-related objectives to performance.
 Our case study suggests that 3D foresight can provide manipulation policies with stronger spatial awareness which are critical for tasks that require distance perception or involve prominent depth-wise movement.
-A promising direction for future work is to explore more advanced 3D scene representations, such as point clouds, Tri-Plane or 3D Gaussian Splatting, to further enhance the model's spatial reasoning capabilities.
+A promising direction for future work is to explore more advanced 3D scene representations to further enhance the model's spatial reasoning capabilities.